-The OnePlus 6T release rumors are in full swing, and while the smartphone grabs all the headlines, we’re more interested in its earbuds.
-While we wait out the official details of OnePlus’ new flagship, which we already know lacks a headphone jack, let’s look at the OnePlus Bullets Wireless.
+The OnePlus 7 release rumors are in full swing, and we’re interested in seeing if the OnePlus Bullets Wireless are still relevant.
+While awaiting the official details of OnePlus’ new flagship, let’s see how the Bullets Wireless have held up over time.

 Who is the OnePlus Bullets Wireless for?

 - OnePlus users.
 As the name implies, the OnePlus Bullets are designed to work seamlessly with OnePlus devices.
 You can access Google Assistant and make playback and volume commands all without removing your Android phone.

 - Athletes.
 Although the earbuds haven’t received an official IP rating, they’re sweat-resistant according to OnePlus.